-Ellis Alfred Swearengen and his twin brother Lemuel were born in Oskaloosa, Iowa on July 8, 1845, to Daniel J. and Keziah Montgomery Swearingen.
-The twins were the oldest of eight children, raised by parents Daniel and Keziah Swearengen until they were adults in Iowa.
+Ellis Albert “Al” Swearingen and his twin brother Lemuel were born in Oskaloosa, Iowa on July 8, 1845, to Daniel J. and Keziah Montgomery Swearingen.
+The twins were the oldest of eight children and lived in Iowa until they were adults.

-Al, as he was known, arrived in Deadwood in May, 1876 as one of the earliest non-mining men in the area.
-By the end of the week he had a temporary dance-hall up and running.
+Al, as he was known, arrived in Deadwood, South Dakota in May 1876 as one of the earliest non-mining men in the area.
+By the end of the week, he had a temporary dance-hall up and running.
 Arriving with his wife Nettie, she soon left him in September and later divorced him claiming spousal abuse.
-Swearengen would marry two more times while in Deadwood, both marriages resulting in divorces and similar claims of abuse.
+Swearingen would marry two more times while in Deadwood, both marriages resulting in divorces with similar claims of abuse.

-On April 7, 1877, Swearengen opened the Gem Variety Theater that was described in the Black Hills Daily Pioneer as being “neat and tastefully arranged as any place of its kind in the west.”
-The Gem Theater soon provided the entertainment starved camp with comedians, singers and dancers, as well as continuing its display of “prize fights.”
+On April 7, 1877, Swearingen opened the Gem Variety Theater that was described in the Black Hills Daily Pioneer as being “neat and tastefully arranged as any place of its kind in the west.”
+The Gem Theater soon provided the entertainment-starved camp with comedians, singers, and dancers, as well as continuing its display of “prize fights.”
 However, the theater was mostly a masquerade for its primary purpose as a brothel, which soon gained a reputation for its debasement of the women who were pressed into service there.

-Al Swearengen recruited women from the east by advertising jobs in hotels and promising to make them stage performers at his theater.
-Purchasing a one way ticket for the women, when they arrived, the hapless ladies would find themselves stranded with little choice other than to work for the notorious Swearengen or be thrown into the street.
+Al Swearingen recruited women from the east by advertising jobs in hotels and promising to make them stage performers at his theater.
+Purchasing a one-way ticket for the women, when they arrived, the hapless ladies would find themselves stranded with little choice other than to work for the notorious Swearingen or be thrown into the street.
 Some of these desperate women took their own lives rather than being forced into a position of virtual slavery.
 Those who stayed were known to sport constant bruises and other injuries.

 With the entertainment provided and numerous women, the Gem prospered and soon became the camp’s chief attraction.
 Drawing its support from many so-called leading citizens, the saloon was left alone by the authorities.

-In addition to the many girls, Swearengen’s staff included Dan Doherty, who acted as general manager, Johnny Burns, who was in charge of the girls, and several bouncers.
-These men were said to have been as brutal to the girls as Swearengen, with beating of the women being a common practice.
+In addition to the many girls, Swearingen’s staff included Dan Doherty, who acted as general manager, Johnny Burns, who was in charge of the girls, and several bouncers.
+These men were said to have been as brutal to the girls as Swearingen, with the beating of the women being a common practice.

 Though a popular spot amongst the rowdy miners of the camp, the Gem quickly gained a reputation as a violent saloon where gunshots flying through its interior became commonplace.
 Sometimes aimed between men in drunken fights, the bullets were just as often aimed at the girls themselves.
-At one time a Gem prostitute named Tricksie shot a man through the front of his skull after having taken a beating from him.
+At one time, a Gem prostitute named Tricksie shot a man through the front of his skull after having taken a beating from him.
 However, the man didn’t immediately die.
-The doctor was called in who put a probe through the man’s head, amazed that he survived the gunshot at all.
-He died about thirty minutes later.
+The doctor who was called in put a probe through the man’s head amazed that he survived the gunshot at all.
+He died about 30 minutes later.

 Where was Marshal Seth Bullock while all this was going on at the notorious theater?
-Reportedly, Bullock and Swearengen agreed to draw an imaginary line on Main Street that marked what was referred to as the “Badlands” and the rest of the town.
-From then on, Swearengen controlled lower Main Street, and Sheriff Bullock controlled upper Main Street.
+Reportedly, Bullock and Swearingen agreed to draw an imaginary line on Main Street that marked what was referred to as the “Badlands” from the rest of the town.
+From then on, Swearingen controlled lower Main Street, and Sheriff Bullock controlled upper Main Street.
 Swearingen’s talent for alliances and financial payoffs also kept him insulated from the general drive to clean up the town.

-Swearengen again rebuilt, this time from the ground up, resulting in a bigger and better theater.
-When the new Gem was opened in December, 1879 The Daily Times touted it to be the finest theater building ever proposed for Deadwood.
+Swearingen again rebuilt, this time from the ground up, resulting in a bigger and better theater.
+When the new Gem was opened in December 1879 The Daily Times touted it to be the finest theater building ever proposed for Deadwood.

 Continuing to prosper, the Gem averaged a nightly profit of $5,000, sometimes even reaching as high as $10,000.
-But, for Swearengen, it was not to last.
-In 1899, the Gem suffered its final destructive fire and Swearengen called it quits, leaving Deadwood for good.
+But, for Swearingen, it was not to last.
+In 1899, the Gem suffered its final destructive fire and Swearingen called it quits, leaving Deadwood for good.

 After its final demise in 1899, the newspaper had this to say of the Gem: